oracle/python-oracledb/doc/src/api_manual/module.rst

     requested size of the Session Data Unit (SDU), in bytes.
 The value tunes internal buffers used for communication to the database.
 Bigger values can increase throughput for large queries or bulk data loads, but at the cost of higher memory use.
 The SDU size that will actually be used is negotiated down to the lower of this value and the database network SDU configuration value.
-See the `SQL*Net documentation <https://www.oracle. com/pls/topic/lookup?ctx=dblatest&id=GUID-86D61D6F-AD26-421A-BABA-
+See the `Database Net Services documentation <https://www.oracle. com/pls/topic/lookup?ctx=dblatest&id=GUID-86D61D6F-AD26-421A-BABA-
     77949C8A2B04>`__ for more details.
 This value is used in both the python-oracledb Thin and Thick modes.
 The default value is *8192* bytes.